Antitumor drug from the group of antimetabolites – analogues of folic acid. Along with antitumor, it has immunosuppressive effect.

 – neuroleukemia;

-– breast cancer, squamous cell head and neck cancer, lung cancer, skin cancer, cervical cancer, vulvar cancer, esophageal cancer, kidney cancer, bladder cancer, testicular cancer, ovarian cancer, penile cancer, retinoblastoma, medulloblastoma;
+– breast cancer, squamous cell cancer of the head and neck, lung cancer, skin cancer, cervical cancer, vulvar cancer, esophageal cancer, kidney cancer, bladder cancer, testicular cancer, ovarian cancer, penile cancer, retinoblastoma, medulloblastoma;

 — osteogenic sarcoma and soft tissue sarcomas;